 Do you have a cat that is experiencing nausea?
 Has your kitty been vomiting lately?
 Is this an abnormal behavior for your little buddy to be experiencing?
-Are you at a loss for what to do when it comes to solving the problem of vomiting in your furry feline?
+Are you at a loss for what to do when it comes to solving the problem of acute vomiting in your furry feline?
 Then this blog post was written just for you.
 You may or may not have heard of something called Cerenia, but no matter where you stand on the familiarity meter, we are going to cover everything.

 From defining Cerenia and discussing the symptoms it resolves, to when you should implement Cerenia and how to administer the medicine, we’ll walk you through the steps involved with the antiemetic known as Cerenia.
 We love cats and we care so much about the well being of yours, so we’re invested in giving you the most accurate information about Cerenia.
-You can trust this medicine, not only because it is approved by the Food and Drug Administration, but because it’s a safe and proven-effective resolve for vomiting in cats.
+You can trust this medicine, not only because it is approved by the Food and Drug Administration, but because it’s a safe and proven-effective way to treat vomiting in cats.

 TABLE OF CONTENTS